 20% Homework assignments.
 Homework is assigned during each class and must be kept current.
 Your homework will be turned in at the end of each chapter.
 Homework is graded for completion, not correctness.
 NO LATE HOMEWORK ACCEPTED!
-Homework assignments from the text will be listed at the class web site.
+Homework assignments from the text are on page 4 of this green sheet.

+of this green sheet, and will be listed at the class web site.